GDPR Privacy Notice

 - Financial information gathered for the purposes of verifying eligibility for study in the United States

-- Information related to the prevention and detention of crime and the safety of employees, students and visitors of Oakland University
+- Information related to the prevention and detection of crime and the safety of employees, students and visitors of Oakland University

-The Personal Data that Graduate Admissions collects may be shared with University offices and academic departments for the purpose of academic evaluation, planning, financial aid processing and student billing, scholarship awarding, visa processing and enrollment reporting/verification.
+The Personal Data that Undergraduate Admissions collects may be shared with University offices and academic departments for the purpose of academic planning, financial aid processing and student billing, scholarship awarding, visa processing and enrollment reporting/verification.

-If you have specific questions regarding the collection and use of your Personal Data, please contact the Assistant Dean, Graduate School at (248) 370-2700.
+If you have specific questions regarding the collection and use of your Personal Data, please contact the Director of Admissions at (248) 370-3360.

 Where Oakland University gets Personal and Sensitive Personal Data

 Oakland University receives personal and sensitive Personal Data from multiple sources.
 Most often, Oakland University gets this data directly from the Data Subject or under the direction of the Data Subject who has provided it to a third party.
-In addition to data collected from the Data Subject, Graduate Admissions collects data from educational institutions (secondary and postsecondary schools), test administration firms and prospective student data collection companies.
+In addition to data collected from the Data Subject, Undergraduate Admissions collects data from educational institutions (secondary and postsecondary schools), test administration firms (e.g., ACT, College Board), credential evaluation services (e.g., World Education Services, Educational Credential Evaluators) and prospective student data collection companies (e.g., CollegeFish).

 Individual Rights of the Data Subject under the GDPR

 In addition to the right to receive the information provided in this Privacy Notice, Data Subjects covered by this Privacy Notice have the right to:

 - Request from Oakland University access to and rectification or erasure of Personal Data or restriction of processing concerning the Data Subject, the right to object to processing and the right to portability of Personal Data;